thoughtspot/thoughtspot.github.io/_admin/ts-cloud/analyst-authored-queries.md

 The search then returns the Answer as a table.

 Search Assist's default queries run on sample retail data, which is not specific to your company's use case or data.
 You may want to use your own data to train users to search data.
-With Search Assist analyst-authored queries, you can use data from your own Worksheets to create example queries that appear to users when they first log into ThoughtSpot and go through onboarding.
+With Search Assist Coach, you can use data from your own Worksheets to create example queries that appear to users when they first log into ThoughtSpot and go through onboarding.

 ## Create Search Assist lessons
-You can only create your own Search Assist lessons on Worksheets.
+You can only create your own Search Assist lessons on Worksheets, using the Search Assist Coach.
 You must have the **can manage data** permission.

 To create your own lessons, follow these steps: